 On-page SEO comprises actions taken to optimise a website’s pages for the target keywords.
 Our technical SEO fixes issues that affect your site’s performance, one of many search engine ranking factors.
 As a WordPress expert, we use plugin tools to help, like Yoast SEO and Rank Math SEO.

-Our affordable Link Building services & Custom Outreach service is where we build high-quality backlinks from other websites back to yours, which is a crucial ranking factor within SEO for small business growth.
+Our affordable Link Building services & Custom Outreach service is where we build high-quality backlinks from other websites back to yours, a crucial ranking factor within SEO for small business growth.
 This work could include guest postings, press releases, and more.

 Geographical or local SEO is massive, and it’s only going to get bigger, being the most cost-effective type of SEO service and Google’s Map being such a fantastic tool to find local businesses and organisations – the top spot-on Search Engine Results Page (SERP) makes investing time & money into achieving your place in Google’s 3-pack map position is an easy decision for local SEO work, especially for small local businesses.